Jack Grealish: Manchester City close to £100m transfer agreement with Aston Villa for midfielder

 City submitted their £100m offer on Friday and it is understood Villa are willing to let Grealish leave for the Premier League champions.

-Grealish, who was given an extended break after playing for England at Euro 2020, was seen back in training with his Villa team-mates on Monday.
+Grealish, who was given an extended break after playing for England at Euro 2020, has been training with his Villa team-mates in London all week and was once again with the group on Wednesday.

 - Aston Villa sign Leon Bailey from Bayer Leverkusen